Horseback riding and ecotourism assistant

 Accommodation

 The place where you live will be some rooms prepared for visitors.
-The owners are people from the community who works in the conservation of sea turtles, You will cook and live with them.
+The owners are people from the community who works for ecotourism with their horses living in a huge land in Manialtepec, You will cook and live with them.

 The rooms can be shared between two or three volunteers.
-Usually, they have two double beds per room.
+They have two double beds per room.

 Food & Beverages